 - Enough eggnog to make a glaze to drizzle over bread

-Beat eggs, add sugar, eggnog, butter, rum and vanilla extract.
+- Beat eggs, add sugar, eggnog, butter, rum and vanilla extract until well combined.

-Pour into greased mini loaf pans.
-Bake for 20-25 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake for 55 - 60 minutes, or until a toothpick inserted into the center comes out clean.
 Cool in pans 10 minutes.
 Remove and cool completely on a wire rack before glazing.

 - Whisk together the powdered sugar and eggnog until you get a good consistency.
 Drizzle or pour over breads.